Jeff Kahn (writer)

 Jeff Kahn is an American writer and actor.
 He started out writing for the MTV show Remote Control, and won a Primetime Emmy in 1993 for Outstanding Individual Achievement in Writing in a Variety or Music Program for his work in The Ben Stiller Show.
 Kahn was married to actress Annabelle Gurwitch from 1996 to 2019.
 He resides in Los Angeles.
-He and Gurwitch have one child, a son.
+He and Gurwitch have one child.
 He has also written for the Huffington Post.